Hourglass

 An hourglass (or sandglass, sand timer, or sand clock) is a device used to measure the passage of time.
 It comprises two glass bulbs connected vertically by a narrow neck that allows a regulated flow of a substance (historically sand) from the upper bulb to the lower one due to gravity.
-Typically, the upper and lower bulbs are symmetric as they are usually manufactured by pinching a tube.
+Typically, the upper and lower bulbs are symmetric.
 The specific duration of time a given hourglass measures is determined by factors including the quantity and coarseness of the particulate matter and the neck width.

 Depictions of an hourglass as a symbol of the passage of time are found in art, especially on tombstones or other monuments, from antiquity to the present day.
 The form of a winged hourglass has been used as a literal depiction of the Latin phrase tempus fugit ("time flies").